-SkillELECTRIC, organised by NET and run in partnership with WorldSkills UK, is the industry's premier annual skills competition, which is generously supported by our delivery partners Electric Center, the NICEIC and Scolmore Group.
+SkillELECTRIC, organised by NET, is the industry's premier annual skills competition and is supported by our delivery partners Electric Center, the NICEIC and Scolmore Group.
+NET works in conjunction with WorldSkills UK and SkillELECTRIC is the Electrical Installation event within the WorldSkills national competition framework.